freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Exiting Vi, Vim, Nvim, Gvim
 1. Press escape to get you into "normal" mode
-2. Type `:q`, press enter.
-If you receive an error try `:q!` (NOTE: The command `:q!` will force vim to exit without saving.
-Make sure you save first by typing the command `:w` if you do not want to lose any changes you've made.)
+2. To exit, type `:q` but if you made any changes in file Vim gives error code `E37` in this case:
+- To save and exit, type `:wq`
+- To ignore changes and exit, type `:q!`

 **OR**
 - Type ZZ (save and quit)
-- Close your terminal
-- Shut down your computer

 ## Bare minimum functionality
 Most likely you'll find yourself in "normal" mode, it allows you to enter commands by pressing the colon `:` key.